dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activerecord.html.md

 ### 2.7 length

 This helper validates the length of the attributes' values.
-ActiveRecord relies on a variety of options to specify length constraints in different ways.
-Dry-Validation uses different predicates for each constraint.
+ActiveRecord relies on a variety of options to specify length constraints in different ways. dry-validation uses different predicates for each constraint.

 **Minimum**